-On behalf of the Federal Ministry of Labour and Social Affairs, facts and fiction or more accurately our workshop krafthaus translated the federal government's campaign to attract a skilled workforce to Germany into an exhibition.
+On behalf of the Federal Ministry of Labour and Social Affairs, facts and fiction, or more precisely our krafthaus studio, is bringing the federal government's offensive for skilled workers into the form of an exhibition.

-Under the title "Yes, we're open!” the exhibition invited visitors to an abstract apartment whose rooms symbolised various areas of life and in which different people make the topics of immigration, integration and a welcoming attitude accessible through personal stories.
-The paediatrician from Armenia who can finally work in her profession again, the car mechanic apprentice from Spain who profits from the free choice of workplaces within the EU, the German entrepreneur happy to employ a skilled workforce from abroad – the exhibition presents a multifaceted Germany open to the world.
+Under the title "Yes we're open!", we invite into an abstract apartment whose indicated rooms symbolise various areas of life and in which various people can experience the themes of immigration, integration and welcome culture through personal stories.
+The paediatrician from Armenia, who can finally work in her profession again; the automotive mechatronics technician trainee from Spain, who benefits from the free choice of workplace in the EU; the German entrepreneur, who is happy about specialists from abroad: The exhibition presents a world-open and diverse Germany.

-With its exhibits, interactive installations and films, "Yes we're open“ shows how living together works, and why people of different cultural backgrounds provide enrichment, despite the challenges involved.
-Facts about the history of immigration to Germany, specific examples of interculturalism and a friendly welcome at German companies, schools and by the public authorities provided the contents.
+With exhibits, interactive installations and films, "Yes we're open!" shows how living together succeeds and why the coexistence of people from different backgrounds is an enrichment despite all the challenges.
+Facts about the immigration history of Germany determine the content as well as concrete examples of intercultural living and a positive welcome culture in companies, authorities and schools.

 The nearly 400 sqm touring exhibition tours the Federal Republic of Germany for at least two years.
 It opens its doors in the Humboldt Box in Berlin, the Museum für Arbeit in Hamburg and the Goethe-Institut in Dresden to inform the public, companies and specialists about potentials and perspectives and to point out options for action.